Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Appendix C : SMPD fabrication

 \subsection{C3 : Chip cleaning and oxide removal}

-After the etching step, the chip shall be re-cleaned before moving forward to the e-beam related steps.
-Recently, we have added an oxide removal step in the process which has not been applied to the sample presented here.
-First of all, the sample is dipped in a bath of acetone during 5 minutes for removing AZ1518, then in another bath of IPA during 3 minutes, then finally in piranha solution during 2 minutes.
-The chip is rinsed with water, dehydrated with IPA and dried by dinitrogen blow.
-In the recently added oxidation step, the chip is dipped during 20 minutes in buffered oxide etchant (BOE), rinsed with a first bath of water during 20 seconds with agitation, then in a second bath of water for transport between benches, dehydrated with IPA, dried by dinitrogen blow and dehydrated further on hotplate during 5 minutes at 120°C.
+After the etching step, the chip is re-cleaned before proceeding to the e-beam related steps.
+Recently, we have added an oxide-removal step to the process which has not been applied to the sample presented here.
+First, the sample is immersed in a bath of acetone for 5 minutes to remove AZ1518, then in another bath of IPA for 3 minutes, and finally in piranha solution for 2 minutes.
+The chip is rinsed with water, dehydrated with IPA and dried with a stream of nitrogen.
+In the recently added oxidation step, the chip is immersed for 20 minutes in buffered oxide etchant (BOE), rinsed in a first bath of water for 20 seconds with agitation, then in a second bath of water for transport between benches, dehydrated with IPA, dried with a stream of nitrogen, and further dehydrated on a hotplate during 5 minutes at 120°C.